 I always thought I would love to experience Bungy Jump in New Zealand because of its beautiful landscape.
 I had it even on my bucket list.
 Luckily the day I went, it was Aj Hackett’s Birthday anniversary!
 So Bungy Jump was half-priced at $100!
 I was nervous but took the discount as a green light to do it!
 It is fair to say it is one of the fun things to do on south island New Zealand.

 Queenstown is one of the best places in New Zealand.
 Though a bit touristic, there are places you can find all to yourself!

 4. Fiordland National Park

 Another new Zealand south island attractions include Fiordland National Park.
-Travellers will never get tired of the breathtaking scenery – new vistas around every corner – and the natural beauty of this glacially scarred landscape.
-I had been told it was one of the world’s best landscape and it certainly lived up to it.
+Travelers will never get tired of the breathtaking scenery – new vistas around every corner – and the natural beauty of this glacially scarred landscape.
+I had been told it was one of the world’s best landscapes and it certainly lived up to it.

-Of course Milford Sound is the ultimate destination but there are plenty of other sights to see including the Mirror Lakes, the Chasm, and many waterfalls.
+Of course, Milford Sound is the ultimate destination but there are plenty of other sights to see including the Mirror Lakes, the Chasm, and many waterfalls.
 Watch for the inquisitive Kiwi birds as well.
-Tours will start at 5 am for the same day return from Queen towns or self-organized drive around with a group of people is cheaper and flexible.
+Tours will start at 5 am on the same day return from Queen towns or a self-organized drive around with a group of people is cheaper and flexible.

 5. Stewart Island/ Rakiura National Park